Community, de-industrialisation, and post-industrial regeneration in a Merseyside town: St. Helens, 1968-2018

 Alongside researching, I am a keen but not overly-talented squash player and participate in the university's staff league.
 I have 3 years teaching experience in the History department and have managed/co-managed 3 student-led research projects, culminating in my post of Arts Faculty Student Experience Intern in 2021.

-Since September 2018, I have been the Administrative Assistant for the Warwick Oral History Network.
+Since September 2018, I have been the Administrative Assistant for the Warwick Oral History NetworkLink opens in a new window.
 The OHN runs regular seminars, provides assistance to various community oral history projects, and hosts reading groups for researchers at the university wishing to share knowledge/experiences of using oral history.

 2015-2017 – Bac+5 Etudes Anglophones (Université de Nice-Sophia Antipolis), mention très bien